Toggle menu

 Dog Fouling on Private Land

-Where dog owners allow dog dirt to build up in their own garden or land, which is likely to cause odour and fly problems, neighbours can take private legal action.
-Environmental Health does not routinely investigate complaints made about fouling in private gardens.
+If dog owners allow a significant amount of dog dirt to build up in their own garden or land, this is likely to cause odour and fly problems.
 Different laws apply to fouling in public places.

-We expect dog owners to clear up after their dogs each day.
+Dog owners are expected to clear up after their dogs each day.
 If you find that your neighbour is not cleaning up dog dirt in their garden on a regular basis you can take a private action against them in the Sheriff Court under Section 82 of the Environmental Protection Act 1990.
 (See Statutory Nuisance law for more information).

 Where fouling is in a public place, it should be reported to the Environmental Education/Enforcement Officers.